It's hard to believe that I run a successful business.

 - I wrote lesson 1 and assumed no one would sign up so that was that.

-And despite me doing everything wrong with no idea what was happening - about 100 people signed up for my course.
+And despite me doing everything wrong with no idea what was happening - people signed up for my course.
 And my whole life changed.

 So I had to figure out how to use MailChimp to send out email lessons.
 Yep I didn’t have Mailchimp figured out yet.